Phu Quoc Visa Rules

 Standard Phu Quoc dental trip (7-10 days)

-Fly into PQC, treat and recover on island, fly home direct.
-No visa needed — not even US$25.
-The entire trip is frictionless from an entry paperwork perspective.
+Fly into PQC, treat and recover on the island, and fly home direct.
+No visa needed, not even US$25.
+The entire trip is frictionless from an entry-paperwork perspective.

 Combining Phu Quoc with mainland Vietnam